Configuration Spaces of Equal Spheres Touching a Given Sphere: The Twelve Spheres Problem: Introduction

-As a mathematical problem, the $12$ spheres problem has both a metric geometry aspect and a topology aspect.
+As a mathematical problem, the twelve spheres problem has both a metric geometry aspect and a topology aspect.
 L\'{a}szl\'{o} Fejes T\'{o}th made major contributions to the metric geometry of the problem, which concerns extremal questions, formulated as densest packing problems.
 In connection with the Tammes problem, described in Section ~\ref{sec:3}, he found the largest radius of $12$ spheres that can touch a central sphere of radius $1$, realized by the dodecahedral configuration $\DOD$, and found other extremal configurations of touching spheres for smaller ~$N$.
-He posed the Dodecahedral Conjecture concerning the minimal volume Voronoi cell in a unit sphere packing, and posed another conjecture characterizing all configurations that pack space with every sphere having exactly $12$ neighboring spheres.
+He posed the Dodecahedral Conjecture concerning the minimal volume Voronoi cell in a unit sphere packing, and posed another conjecture characterizing all configurations that pack space with every sphere touching exactly $12$ neighboring spheres.
 Both of these conjectures are now proved.
-The topological side of the $12$ spheres problem concerns allowable motions and rearrangements of configurations of spheres, and topological constraints on them.
-A major part of this paper addresses the topological side of the problem, concerning the topology of configuration spaces, and the change of topology as the radius $r$ is varied.
+This paper focuses on the topological aspect of the twelve spheres problem; more generally we discuss the topology of configuration spaces for general $N$, and the allowable motions and rearrangements of such configurations.
+We survey what is known for small $N$, in the range $3 \le N \le 14$.